BergmannLab/retina-phenotypes/README.md

 ```

 1- Modify `configs/config_local.sh` and `configs/config_.sh`
-Particularly: Define path of the research repository, and name the RUN.
+Particularly: Define the path of the research repository, and name the RUN.

 2 - Run `preprocessing/ClassifyAVLwnet.sh`.
 Output: AV maps for your images.
 By default in the folder: `*RUN*/AV_maps`